 The supreme expression of divine love is the Father’s gift of His own Son.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16), through whom it becomes possible for us to be “called the sons of God” (1 John 3:1).
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).

 In describing His earthly mission, Christ said, The Lord “hath anointed Me to preach the gospel to the poor; He hath sent Me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised” (Luke 4:18).
 Christ went about doing good and healing all that were oppressed by Satan.
 He became “a Man of Sorrows,” that we might be made partakers of His glory.
 He, the tender, pitying Savior, was God “manifest in the flesh” (1 Timothy 3:16).

 The apostle John declared, “Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God” (1 John 3:1).
 Through transgression the sons of man become subjects of Satan.
-But through faith in the atoning sacrifice of Christ the sons of Adam become sons of God.
+But through faith in the atoning sacrifice of Christ and submission to His will, the sons of Adam become sons of God (John 1:12).

 In His service,